luizperes/differential-calculus/README.md

-# differential-calculus
+# MATH 150 - SFU - Differential Calculus - Jens Bauch - Spring 2017

-Some resolutions of differential calculus for SFU MATH 150
+> This repository has some resolutions for MATH 150 in LaTeX.